 Participants in the OLTI can work through the various training modules to learn and review new information and then apply this newly acquired knowledge in realistic and interactive scenarios, as well as assessment methods such as quizzes, tests, and case studies.

 All of the training modules in the OnLine Training Institute (OLTI) were developed with funding provided by the Office on Violence Against Women (OVW), U.S. Department of Justice.
 Each module was approved by OVW.
 OLTI modules are also peer-reviewed by experts in a range of professional disciplines, including law enforcement, prosecution, health care, victim advocacy, and related fields.
 Please see the acknowledgements for a list of the experts who provided peer review for each of the OLTI modules.

 If you would like to learn more about the OLTI, please enter the program using the link below.

 There is no cost to register, enroll, or complete any of the modules.

-The OLTI is currently supported with Grants No. 2015-TA-AX-K015 and 2013-TA-AX-K014 awarded by the Office on Violence Against Women, U.S. Department of Justice.
+The OLTI has been supported in part by several grants awarded by the Office on Violence Against Women, U.S. Department of Justice beginning in 2004.
 The opinions, findings, conclusions, and recommendations expressed are those of the authors and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women.
-The OLTI has been supported in part by several grants awarded by the Office on Violence Against Women, beginning in 2003.

 If you would like to make a tax-deductible donation to End Violence Against Women International (EVAWI), donate now